Back Pain During Festivals

 1: Doorway stretch:

-• Then, create a round back (Cat) by pushing your back up and pulling your chin toward your chest.
+- Next, create an arched back (Cat) by pushing your back up and pulling your chin toward your chest.

 2: Wear good shoes